124938/learning-spark/core-api-features/src/main/scala/_1_building_blocks/README.md

 sc: org.apache.spark.SparkContext = org.apache.spark.SparkContext@5ac26c55
 ~~~

+### In context of `spark-submit`
-* **In context of spark-submit:** When we submit spark application as a JAR file...
+When we submit spark application as a JAR file...
 * Below is the reference code to create instance of SparkConf & SparkContext

 ~~~
 import org.apache.spark.{SparkConf, SparkContext}